What is Council Tax Support?

 Council tax support gives help towards paying your council tax bill.
 You should make a claim for Council Tax Support if you have to pay Council Tax on a home that you live in and you are on a low income.

-(If you live in a NPT Homes property or privately-rented property and you apply for Housing Benefit, we will assess your Council Tax Support using the same application form).
+(If you live in a Tai Tarian property or privately-rented property and you apply for Housing Benefit, we will assess your Council Tax Support using the same application form).

 How is Council Tax Support paid?